-• This symbol indicates the administrator in charge of the internal control and risk management system.

-• This symbol indicates the Lead Independent Director (LID)).

-() Date of first appointment refers to the date on which the director was appointed to the Company's BoD for the first time (ever).

-() This column indicates whether the director was elected from a list presented by shareholders ("Shareholders") or the Board of Directors ("BoD").

-() This column indicates whether the director was elected from a Majority list "M" or a minority list "m";

-() This column reports the number of directorships and statutory auditorships held in other listed or large companies.

-() This column indicates the director's attendance record at BoD and Board committee meetings (expressed as the number of meetings attended out of the number of meetings held, i.e..
-6/8; 8/8 etc.).
+- This symbol indicates the administrator in charge of the internal control and risk management system. - o This symbol indicates the Lead Independent Director (LID)). - (\) Date of first appointment refers to the date on which the director was appointed to the Company's Board of Directors for the first time (ever). - (\\) This column indicates whether the director was elected from a list presented by shareholders ("Shareholders") or the Board of Directors ("BoD"). - (\\\) This column indicates whether the director was elected from a Majority list "M" or a minority list "m"; - (\\\\) This column reports the number of directorships and statutory auditorships held in other listed or large companies. - (\\\\\) This column indicates the director's attendance record at Board of Directors and Board committee meetings (expressed as the number of meetings attended out of the number of meetings held, i.e. 6/8; 8/8 etc.).

-Table 3 "Structure of the Board d Committees as at 31 December 2022'' rubic 5 Sciuccuic of the bound us ut s 1 December 2022
+Table 3 "Structure of the Board Committees as at 31 December 2023"

 B.o.D.
-Related Party Committee and Risk nittee Nominations and Compensation Committee Office Member () () () () () () Independent Director as per TUF and as per the Code Santini Timothy Guy Michele 5/5 Ρ Independent Director as per TUF and as per the Code Benzi Silvia 3/4 М 5/5 М Independent Director as per TUF and as per the Code Schiavini Rossella 8/8 Ρ 5/5 М Independent Director as per TUF and as per the Code Cipriotti Rosa 8/8 Μ Independent Director as per TUF and as per the Code Rizzi Antonio 4/4 Р 8/8 Μ Independent Director as per TUF and as per the Code Robert-Ambroix Gery 4/4 М
+Related Party Committee and Risk nittee Nominations and Compensation Committee Member Member () () () () () () Independent Director as per TUF and as per the Code Santini Timothy Guy Michele 4/4 Р Independent Director as per TUF and as per the Code Benzi Silvia - М 4/4 М Independent Director as per TUF and as per the Code Schiavini Rossella 7/7 Р 4/4 М Independent Director as per TUF and as per the Code Cipriotti Rosa 6/7 М Independent Director as per TUF and as per the Code Rizzi Antonio - Р 7/7 М Independent Director as per TUF and as per the Code Robert-Ambroix Gery - М

-No. of meeting held during the year: 4 8 5 NOTE
+No. of meeting held during the year: - 7 4 NOTES

-() This column indicates directors attendance at committee meetings (indicate the number of meeting to which they attended with respect to the total numer of meeting; i.e. 6/8; 8/8 etc.).
+(\) This column indicates directors attendance at committee meetings (indicate the number of meeting to which they attended with respect to the total numer of meeting; i.e. 6/8; 8/8 etc.).

-() This column indicates the office held by the Director in the committee: "C": chairman; "M": member
+(\\) This column indicates the office held by the Director in the committee: "C": chairman; "M": member